Revisiting my extensive music collection, one artist at a time

 I began a series on my favorite one-album artists.
 Each post contains ten examples of these One And Done artists.
 If you enjoy that series, I followed it up with a single post on two-album artists called Two And Through (naturally).

 Each week throughout 2016 I highlighted my favorite albums from 1986 (along with others I discovered later on) in a series called Thirty Year Thursday.
-Now in 2017 I’m focusing on my favorites from 1977 each week in Forty Year Friday.
+In 2017 I focused on my favorites from 1977 each week in Forty Year Friday.

-I rarely know who my next artist will be until shortly before I begin each series.
+I rarely know what my next series will be until shortly before I begin them.
 Feel free to subscribe so you won’t miss a post.

 Thanks for stopping by!